vinay-murali-krishna/AI-Voice-Assistant-using-Django/README.md

 Contributing
 Contributions to this project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-Credits
-This project was developed by Sai Prashanth.